 Custom resources don't have a discoverability mechanism in the same way custom codes and extensions do using the ValueSet and StructureDefinition resources.
 As a result, any implementer that receives a custom resource would have no way of looking up what the meaning of the resource or its elements were.
 While they could get some sense of meaning from XML or JSON tag names, this often isn't sufficient for safe healthcare interoperability.

-Custom resource names would not be present in the FHIR schemas as allowed elements within the FHIR Bundle schema and would also not be present in the enumeration of resources in the Reference type.
-Nor would they be supported by any of the auto-generated reference implementations and software interfaces This would cause issues for any receiving system making use of the schemas directly or via code-generation.
+Custom resource names would not be present in the FHIR schemas as allowed elements within the FHIR Bundle schema, would not be present in the enumeration of resources in the Reference type, and would not be supported by any of the auto-generated reference implementations and software interfaces.
+This would cause issues for any receiving system making use of the schemas directly or via code-generation.

 There is no means of preventing two implementers from independently coming up with the same name for a resource but defining it differently in terms of meaning as well as allowed elements.
 This would also cause interoperability issues.